YiwenWu233/YiwenWu233.github.io/_pages/awards.md

 * 2010 National Mathematical Contest
 	* Second Prize

+<strong>Honors:</strong>

+* 2018 Awarded Academic Innovation Star in NUDT (Top1)

-* 2018 Scholarship of Zhou Mingxi
+* 2018 Awarded Scholarship of Zhou Mingxi in NUDT (Top1)

-* 2016-2017 Honored as Excellent graduate student of College of Computer (NUDT)
+* 2017 Honored as Excellent graduate student of College of Computer (NUDT)

-* 2013-2014 Honored as Excellent graduate student of College of Computer (NUDT)
+* 2014 Honored as Excellent graduate student of College of Computer (NUDT)

+* 2013 Honored as Excellent undergraduate student of College of Computer (NUDT)

-* 2012 Awarded "Yin He" Scholarship in NUDT
+* 2012 Awarded "Yin He" Scholarship in NUDT (Top2)

+* 2012 Honored as Excellent undergraduate student of College of Computer (NUDT)

 * 2011 Honored as Excellent undergraduate student of NUDT

+* 2011 Honored as Excellent undergraduate student of College of Computer (NUDT)

-* 2009-2013 Honored as Excellent undergraduate student of College of Computer (NUDT) (four times)
+* 2010 Honored as Excellent undergraduate student of College of Computer (NUDT)